cydessole/Make-Money-ML-Project/Week_02/README.md

 - Images for the different visualizations

 # Instructions
-To use the hyperlinks of the notebook, you have to download it !
+To use the hyperlinks of the notebook, you have to look with nbviewer or you can download the notebook !